jennguyen1/scriptR/README.md

 * `start_logging()` initiates a logging session, using the logging package
 * `setLevel_global()` sets the logging level for all handlers
 * `exists_logfile()` and `get_logfile()` obtain information regarding the logfile
-* `logmisc()` extends the logging package by allowing logging of misc objects at the INFO level, such as dataframes
+* `logmisc()` extends the logging package by allowing logging of misc objects at the any specified level, such as dataframes
 * `logerr()` logs an error with logging and then stops the program
 * `print_cmd_args()` prints out command line arguments to console and logfile if it exists
 * `process_args()` intiates a script by (1) start log, (2) process command line args, (3) log command line args